 Saying Goodbye To A Love That Lasted A Quarter Shy Of A Century

-Back in Assam, there was a couple I was really close to.
+Back in Assam, there was a couple I was close to.
 Vikram* was my father’s colleague, whose marriage with Chitra* must’ve lasted around 70 years — if my memory serves me right.
-It seemed as though they were in love since forever.
+It seemed as though they had been in love since forever.

 Vikram spent his life working as a radiologist, which unfortunately resulted in him developing prostate cancer.
 Despite how bad and sickly Vikram got, I could always see a deep adoration for his wife within him.
 I saw how he wanted to survive, just so Chitra wouldn’t break down.